Taariq-Faker78/Taariq-Faker78/README.md

 ## Hi there 👋

 Im Taariq, a web designer and App Developer based in South Africa.

 I'm passionate about cloud computing, DevOps, and automation, and I'm working toward a career in Cloud DevOp.

 My main tech stack is html , C# , React and typescript.
 My favourite tool design tool to use is Figma.

+This GitHub is where I document my learning journey, share personal projects, and experiment with technologies such as AWS, Linux, Docker, Python, networking, and automation.

 # 🌱 Currently Learning
 - AWS Cloud